awslabs/gluonts/docs/getting_started/background.md

 A dynamic feature can be different for every time-point.
 For example, this could be the price of a product, but also more general information such as outside air temperature.
-Internally, we generate dynamic features for things like the age of the time-series or what day of the week it is.
+Internally, we generate dynamic features for things like the age of the time series or what day of the week it is.

 ```{important}